Matan-B/ceph/doc/dev/osd_internals/past_intervals.rst

 (See OSDMonitor::get_trim_to).

-The Monitor quorum determines min_last_epoch_clean through MOSDBeacon messages sent periodicaly by each OSDs.
+The Monitor quorum determines min_last_epoch_clean through MOSDBeacon messages sent periodically by each OSDs.
 Each message contains a set of PGs for which the OSD is primary at that moment as well as the min_last_epoch_clean across that set.
 The Monitors track these values in OSDMonitor::last_epoch_clean.